MemeCake789/Delta/README.md

 # DeltΔ
-DeltΔ, a javascript platformer made with matter.js and p5.js
+DeltΔ, a javascript platformer made with matter.js